9 Employee Engagement Ideas to Try With Your Team

 3. Set aside time for team-building days separate from daily work.

-The goal is to pull employees out of their day-to-day work activities and allow enough time for them to unwind, get to know their co-workers in an informal setting, and build trust through familiarity.
+Try setting aside time to get your staff away from their desks – or the sales floor, or the showroom, or the kitchen, etc. The goal is to pull employees out of their day-to-day work activities and allow enough time for them to unwind, get to know their co-workers in an informal setting, and build trust through familiarity.

 That’s not to say that team-building days should be one non-stop party.
 You can provide structure with activities like: